lazyjobseeker/lazyjobseeker.github.io/en/_posts/2023-12-03-winding-number-algorithm.md

 ---
+revision: 1
-title: "Winding Number Algorithm to Determine Point-Polygon Inclusion"
+title: Winding Number Algorithm to Determine Point-Polygon Inclusion
 category: programming
 tags:
   - python
 created_at: 2023-12-03 03:34:31 +09:00
-last_modified_at: 2024-05-06 00:48:31 +09:00
+last_modified_at: 2024-07-28 10:17:26 +09:00
-excerpt: "Implementing winding-number algorithm to determine if a point is placed inside a polygon"
+excerpt: Implementing winding-number algorithm to determine if a point is placed inside a polygon
 ---

 ## 1. Basic Idea